mautobu/cahideas/README.md

 To use:
 1. Download reddit-cah-ideas.json
-1. drop it into the packs directory in your Cards Over LAN directory
+1. Drop it into the packs directory in your Cards Over LAN directory